conda-incubator/conda-store/conda-store-server/install/conda-store/README.md

 # Conda Store Helm Chart

+## TODO:
+* use conda-store-ui docker image as the default image for the ui service
+* ensure k8 objects are all annotated properly

 In order to install conda store with helm, you must have the following things set up: